S-Kuchta/eldarion/README.md

 > [!IMPORTANT]
 > ## Actual game status
-> - Fixing som bugs, creating new Locations, enemies etc.<br>
-> - You need to wait for short time to see game ready to release.
-But release is almost there!<br>
 > - I am doing my maximum :slightly_smiling_face:

 # How to Run the Project